Neuroscale-Users/dsi2lsl-old/README.md

 ls -l tty.*
 ```

 for us this returned /dev/tty.DSI7-017-BluetoothSeria.
+We'll need this info later at run time.

 ##Windows##